 For most rouxs you will use an equal part of butter and flour, assuming you will be scooping off some of the milk solids from the butter, you will actually end up with a little more flour than butter.

-For my easy chicken gravy, we are going to correct this from the beginning since we won’t be clarifying, so there is slightly more flour than butter.
+For my homemade chicken gravy, we are going to correct this from the beginning since we won’t be clarifying, so there is slightly more flour than butter.

 Flour and butter will mix to make a paste.
 The flavor really develops while whisking over heat.
 It will start out a pale shade of tan and move into deeper browns and finally a dark roux, would be almost chocolaty and nutty smelling.
 For gravy, a medium roux is best.